aijaz/trainingYouth/index.md

     + A value of $10/hr will be assigned to the training.
     + A value of $360 will be assigned to the laptop computer (this will most likely be a Chromebook)
     + With 64 hours of training over the 16 weeks, the total value of the program will be $1,000.
 - We will actively try to get guest instructors to volunteer an hour or so of their time every so often.
-We will actively look for guest speakers of the same demographics as the students, to inspire them and give them a sense of representation.
+We will look for guest speakers of the same demographics as the students, to inspire them and give them a sense of representation.
 - The program will approach corporate and individual sponsors to sponsor one or more students by donating $1,000 for each sponsored student.
 - The appropriate staff will have to pass [background checks](#safety).
 - The privacy of the students' data will be [protected](#privacy).